The-Marcy-Lab-School/se-unit-0/lesson_0_cli/aws_lp.md

 ## The Why?
 ### AWS and Cloud Computing
 * We will be using AWS Cloud9 as our **development environment**.
 * It's easy.
 It's cheap.
-It can be accessed from anywhere.
+It can be accessed from anywhere (as long as you have an internet connection).
 And it's more than enough to build a full stack application (and career!) on.
 * Bonus: We get introduced to **cloud computing** the **AWS** ecosystem.
 * Cloud Computing has fundamentally changed the way that we design, deploy, and use software.
 * AWS is the global leader in **_cloud computing_** and it's not even close.